 Web 2.0 Push

-After rapid expansion in 2010, Apache set its mind on a massive website overhaul, which would include front-end, CMS, and everything in-between.
+After rapid expansion in 2010, APA set its mind on a massive website overhaul, which would include front-end, CMS, and everything in-between.

 Respect for Mobile

 One of the things high on the requirements list was a mobile version of the website.
 Today we browse and shop from phones and tablets like it’s no big deal.
 APA decided to address this trend seven years ago.

 Content Publishing Automation

 To serve different audiences with the most relevant content, APA drastically needed a new CMS add-on.
 The company was looking for ways to quickly create and publish new microsites and stand-alone sites for projects.

 Velvetech updated the CMS accordingly, enabling the company to create new websites from the CMS, based on a template.

 Another significant improvement of the publishing process was integration with Dreamweaver.
 APA’s editorial staff relied heavily on Dreamweaver to edit site contents, and it was only logical to bring the two pieces together.

 The frosting on the cake became an option for scheduling post for autopublishing.